Request Logs

 Integrating the Proxy and Logging Requests Here’s how to get started:

-1. Add an OpenAI key to your project in the project settings page.
+1. Add an OpenAI key to your project in the project settingsarrow-up-right page.

 2. Set the authorization token in your request to be your Fryday API key.